-Dicerna has a growing pipeline of product candidates to address unmet medical needs in diseases involving the liver, including rare diseases, chronic liver diseases, cardiovascular diseases, and viral infectious diseases.
+Dicerna has a growing pipeline of product candidates to address unmet medical needs in diseases involving the liver, including rare diseases, viral infectious diseases, chronic liver diseases, and cardiovascular diseases.
 Our optimized, subcutaneously administered GalXCTM molecules are designed to potently and selectively silence genes that are implicated in these disorders.
-We have qualified dozens of disease-associated genes in clinical indications where we believe an RNAi-based inhibitor may provide substantial benefit to patients, providing expansive therapeutic opportunities.
-In addition, Dicerna has developed hits and/or optimized GalXC conjugate inhibitors against almost 40 of these qualified targets.

 Dicerna is developing DCR-PHXC, a subcutaneously delivered GalXCTM candidate for the treatment of patients with all three genetic forms of primary hyperoxaluria (PH), a family of severe, rare, genetic liver disorders characterized by overproduction of oxalate, a natural chemical in the body that is normally eliminated as waste through the kidneys.
 DCR-PHXC is being tested in a variety of PHYOX trials:

 - PHYOX1 (DCR-PHXC-101): Single ascending dose study of DCR-PHXC in healthy volunteers (HVs) and patients with PH 1 and 2